BrianMcConway/stock-trace/README.md

 **Current Stock List screens**

-The Current Stock lists show the user the name, weight/volume, and current amount of each item held in stock.
+The Current Stock lists show the user the name, weight/volume, and current amount of each item held in stock as per Google Sheets.

 - Meat & Fish list.
 Pressing Enter returns to the Current Stock menu.